-The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2012.
+The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D3200 are two digital cameras that were announced, respectively, in March 2013 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 700D vs Nikon D3200

 The side-by-side display below illustrates the physical size and weight of the Canon 700D and the Nikon D3200.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3200 is notably smaller (10 percent) than the Canon 700D.
 Moreover, the D3200 is markedly lighter (13 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D3200 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (700D) and the Nikon Lens Catalog (D3200).